 "I want an AI SRE agent with 99% accuracy to help us hit 99.99% uptime.
 Seems fair… right?"
+Understanding what your tool should deliver beyond just accuracy is critical to achieving predictable uptime.

 The Reliability Gap: Quantifying the Challenge